Banca Nazionale del Lavoro: Ownership in 2004

 After a short period of Unipol minority ownership as well as the exposed bancopoli scandal, BNP Paribas signed an agreement with 13 shareholders of BNL, representing 48% shares of BNL on 6 February 2006.
 BNP Paribas also made offer to buy all the remain shares from the public and delisted the company from Borsa Italiana.
 MPS sold the shares to Deutsche Bank instead.

+The Futsal Team

+In 1987, the bank founded a futsal team (registered with FIGC under number 77,855), which made a lasting impact on the sport throughout the 1990s.
+Between 1992 and 1999, the team set a record by reaching eight consecutive national championship finals, winning four titles.

+In 1996, under the guidance of Piero Gialli, who coached the team throughout the decade, BNL won the European Champions Tournament, becoming the second Italian team to win the prestigious competition, after the success of RCB Roma in 1990.

+By 2004, the team had become independent from the bank and merged with Roma RCB, creating Roma Calcio a 5, thus marking the end of the original BNL team.

+Sponsorships

+BNL is the main sponsor of the Internazionali BNL d'Italia, also known as the Italian Open, one of the most important international tennis tournaments held annually in Rome.